ESEliot/SoccerWeb/README.md

 # Guide

   - Download the zip file
-  - Open terminal or commandlinea, go to the file:
+  - Open commandline or terminal and go to the file:

   - Windows
       ```